 What is a Whistleblower Policy?

 A whistleblower policy is now considered a very critical part of almost all organizations, as a result of legal issues.
-Whistleblowers almost always become victims of their actions, so some countries such as the US are seeing the need to increase legal protection at all legislative levels.
+Whistleblowers almost always become victims of their actions, so some countries such as the US are seeing the need to increase legal protection for them.
 Read on to find out more about whistleblowing policies and the pros and cons of whistleblowing.

 What is a Whistleblower?

-A whistleblower is that person who exposes wrongdoings in an organization relating to illegal, dishonest, dangerous or fraudulent practices.
+A whistleblower is a person who exposes wrongdoings in an organization relating to illegal, dishonest, dangerous, or fraudulent practices.
 Sometimes whistleblowing is internal to an organization and is meant to expose the practices of an organization to CEOs and managers.
-It could also be external, where a whistleblower exposes illegal practices to the media, the police or the government.
+It could also be external, where a whistleblower exposes an entity’s illegal practices to the media, the police, or the government.

 The reasons behind the act of whistleblowing are not always related to serious crime.
 An employee could be disclosing the behavior of another employee who is exercising minor theft, using sick leaves inappropriately, or taking advantage of company resources for personal gain.
 Not everyone agrees that whistleblowing is the right way to expose malpractices.